Marshawn Kneeland sent goodbye text message before his death, Plano police dispatch audio reveals

 That was the second time Plano officers stopped by the apartment Wednesday night.

 At 11 p.m., Plano PD received a request from Frisco PD to help find the driver of a vehicle that had crashed on the Dallas Parkway near Warren Parkway.
-The vehicle, tied to the same Plano apartment, was involved in a high-speed chase with DPS troopers but the driver was missing.
+The vehicle, tied to the same Plano apartment, was involved in a high-speed chase with Texas Department of Public Safety troopers but the driver was missing.

 Frisco PD said Kneeland was the driver.
-After a search of the nearby area, officers found Kneeland dead of a self-inflicted gunshot wound at 1:31 a.m.
+After a search of the nearby area, officers found Kneeland dead at 1:31 a.m.